Adi52/duck-hunt/readme.md

 ### Controllers

-All you need to play is the mouse you will shoot.
+All you need to play is the mouse with will you can shoot.
 The Escape key enables and disables paused.

 ### Sounds

 All original sounds from the original Duck Hunt game are imported into the game.
-Below the game window there is a volume panel where you can turn the sound down / up or off completely.
+Below the window game there is a volume panel where you can turn the sound down / up or off completely.